nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ---

 ## **Software Overview**
 EduMate is a desktop app designed for NUS students to manage their academic and social lives.
 It is optimised for use through a Command Line Interface (CLI) while still providing the benefits of a Graphical User Interface (GUI).
-If you type quickly, EduMate can complete contact and module management tasks faster than traditional GUI apps.
+If the user can quickly, EduMate can complete contact and module management tasks faster than traditional GUI apps.

 ---